-- Sourcebook of Criminal Justice Statistics (Adobe only)
+- Sourcebook of Criminal Justice Statistics (defunded - 2013 is the last issue)

 - The book of criminal justice statistics contains state data on arrests, budgets, crimes, criminals, prisoners, sentences, and surveys.
 If it's a statistic you 're looking for, you'll likely find it here.

 - Uniform Crime Reports (Crime in the United States)